bevry-archive/balcms/README.md

 *Note: Before you deploy to the live site, you will need to have added a production environment to your `config.php` file, and set up your database for the production environment in the `application/config/application.yml` file.*

-1. Once we are happy with our local copy and we want to deploy it to the live site, we just have to run the already familiar command `make deploy` in our websites directory.
+1. Once we are happy with our local copy and we want to deploy it to the live site, we just have to run the already familiar command `./cli deploy` in our websites directory.

 2. Once we have deployed our changes to our remote git repository, we will then want to pull those changes onto our live server.
 This depends on the option we chose.

 	- Using the fallback option (3rd Party System): With this option, deployment from our remote git repository to our live server may either happen automatically, or we may need to login to their system and manually deploy the changes and wait a very long time.

 	- Using the recommended option (SSH+Git): We will want to ssh into our web server and cd into our live sites directory (as we did when we setup the git repository).
-Once there will want to simply run the command `make update`.
+Once there will want to simply run the command `./cli update`.
 That will fetch all the recent changes, and ensure that our configuration is up-to-date.

 ## Upgrading your BalCMS Version

-1. To upgrade your application to the latest BalCMS version, you'll just need to run `make upgrade` in your application's directory.
+1. To upgrade your application to the latest BalCMS version, you'll just need to run `./cli upgrade` in your application's directory.

 	>	Explanation: What this will do is fetch the latest BalCMS version into the balcms branch, and merge it into our dev branch.

 2. If you have any conflicts you can use `git mergetool` to sort them out.

-3. Once all the conflicts are resolved, and the upgrade went successfully you'll want to run `make configure` to update any submodules/dependencies/requirements that we use.
+3. Once all the conflicts are resolved, and the upgrade went successfully you'll want to run `./cli configure` to update any submodules/dependencies/requirements that we use.

 ## Known Issues